spacetelescope/jwst/docs/jwst/master_background/description.rst

 #.
 Point sources in MOS and Fixed-Slit mode receive wavelength offset
    corrections if the source is not centered (along the dispersion direction) within the slit.
-   Hence, the wavelength grid assigned to each 2-D slit cutout can be shifted slightly relative to the wavelengths of the background signal contained in the same cutout; And because the flat-field, pathloss, and photom corrections/calibrations are wavelength-dependent, the pixel-level calibrations for the source signal are slightly different than the background.
+   Hence, the wavelength grid assigned to each 2-D slit cutout can be shifted slightly relative to the wavelengths of the background signal contained in the same cutout.
+Because the flat-field, pathloss, and photom corrections/calibrations are wavelength-dependent, the pixel-level calibrations for the source signal are slightly different than the background.